Metal Search

 • Excellent thermal and electrical conductivity transfer (except stainless steel)

 This combination of beneficial qualities makes ferrous metals MVPs of manufacturing and structural integrity.
+The properties of ferrous metals, such as ductility and corrosion resistance, ensure their widespread use in many construction materials and tools.

 Main Applications and Uses of Ferrous Metals